 In this module you will study statistical data on linear relationships.
 For this you will use an advanced software package, SPSS.
 In the Mathematical statistics part of the module, you will learn much of the underlying theory.
 Alongside that, in the second part of the module, you will continue to develop your knowledge of basic mathematics: Analysis.
 This is something you already started learning in module 2 in your first year.
-And finally, you will learn how to do an oral presentation on a mathematical topic, presenting a subject that is new to you and your audience and getting feedback from the teacher and your fellow students.
-The topics selected for this exercise are not part of the modules or even of the curriculum, so you really will only be evaluated on how clearly you present your information.
+The reflection course is part of the reflection line.

 Mathematical models often involve differential equations.
 These models are called dynamic, because they show the relationship between the variables and their changes.
 In so-called static models, on the other hand, only the variables are represented.
 In the sixth module you will study dynamic models from the perspective of differential equation, mathematical system theory and numerical aspect, making use of MATLAB mathematical software.

 You will follow this module together with students doing our Bachelor’s programme in Technical Computer Science.
 You will be studying so-called discrete structures.
 As opposed to continuous structures, such as a collection of real numbers, these structures are about finite or countable infinite sets and variations thereof.
 The focus is on calculations within such sets, such as finding the shortest path between a certain number of points and the links between those points.
 The computability and complexity of these calculations are important factors.
 You will use elements from abstract algebra, such as groups, rings and fields, but also finite automata and Turing machines.